 3. Lower Costs

 An integration is a connection between two pieces of software that allows them to work together.
-The term “third-party integration” refers to the process of connecting your website or app to another company’s software.
+The term “third-party integration” refers to connecting your website or app to another company’s software.

 Third-party integrations are beneficial because they can save you time and money by automating tasks that would otherwise need to be done manually.
 For example, if you use a CRM to manage your customer relationships, you can integrate it with your email marketing platform so that your contacts are automatically added to your email list.